Clifford Sweezey '21

 Giovanna DiFilippo '16

-Currently I am a law student at the Elizabeth Haub School of Law Pace University.
-I hope to earn my Juris Doctorate degree by May of 2020.
-In my first month at law school, I am eternally grateful that I decided to experiment in the History major during my sophomore year.
-The workload in law school is immense and it feels as though the reading will never end.
+When I began my first day at law school, I was immediately grateful that I decided to experiment in the History major during my sophomore year.
+The workload in law school is immense and it feels as though the research and reading will never end.
 But I can truly say that I was well prepared.
-As a History major, you will be expected and required to sift through relevant historical text, learn how to craft an analysis of the text and engage in debates using your own historical knowledge.
+As a History major, you will be expected and required to sift through relevant historical text, learn how to craft an analysis of the text and engage in debates using your historical knowledge.
 In addition to these skills, you will also obtain and refine your writing style.
 In my last semester at SUNY Oneonta, I was invited to complete an internship as a Research Assistant for New York History with Dr. Noorlander.
-The History department faculty and the New York State Historical Association edit this peer-reviewed journal.
+The History department faculty and the New York State Historical Association edited this peer-reviewed journal.
 By completing this assistantship, I was able to experience what goes on behind the scenes of writing and editing scholarly works.
 During this last semester I also became Dr. Beal’s teaching assistant for his freshman class.
 Being a teaching assistant was fun, and I enjoyed helping the new students tackle their academic challenges.

 I was also a member of Phi Alpha Theta, the national historical honor society at SUNY Oneonta.
 This honor went beyond good grades and tassels.
 Receiving this honor proved that I was able to overcome the difficulty of raising a low GPA to one that could receive academic recognition.
 From this I learned that you should always pursue what you are drawn to.
-Never force yourself to pursue something because it is the “safest option.”
+Never force yourself to pursue something because you perceive it to be the “safest option.”
 Taking Dr. Hendley’s historiography course, Imperialism and Popular Culture in Modern Britain, was the most demanding course in my undergraduate experience and required me to use every skill I developed.
-I was proud of my final paper I wrote in the course titled “The Unsung Heroines of the British Empire.”
-It won honorable mention within the History Department and will be published in SUNY Oneonta’s first edition of the SOAR journal.
+I was proud of the final paper I wrote for the course, entitled “The Unsung Heroines of the British Empire.”
+It won honorable mention within the History Department and was published in SUNY Oneonta’s first edition of SUNY Oneonta Academic Research (SOAR): A Journal of Undergraduate Social Science.
 I presented this essay at the Phi Alpha Theta conference in the spring of 2017.
 SUNY Oneonta’s History Department hosted the conference and students from a variety of colleges submitted their work and attended the event to present their unique historical research.
-This was another character building experience because I was never keen on public speaking.
+This was another character-building experience for me because I was never keen on public speaking.
 However, presenting something you are passionate and knowledgeable about reduces that fear.

 I am eternally grateful that SUNY Oneonta has an outstanding History Department.
-The faculty was approachable and I never found myself lost or uncomfortable in class.
-Office hours proved to be a valuable asset in understanding course materials and also in getting to know your professors.
-If I could go back in time I would never have signed up for something I had minimal interest in, no matter how many eye rolls I could have avoided.
+The faculty was approachable, and I never found myself lost or uncomfortable in class.
+Office hours proved to be valuable assets in understanding course materials and also in getting to know your professors.
+If I could go back in time, I would never have signed up for something I had minimal interest in, no matter how many eye rolls I could have avoided.

 Miles Jahnke '16